coderefinery/installation/content/ssh.md

 `````{tabs}
 ````{group-tab} SSH
-**This is recommend if you are on Linux or macOS (HTTPS also is recommended on macOS)**, or if you are working on any remote computer like a computer cluster.
-(It does work on Windows, but since the HTTPS method is included by default, you may as well use that.)
+**This is recommend if you are on Linux or macOS (HTTPS also is recommended on macOS)**.
+(It does work on Windows, but since the HTTPS method is included by default, you may as well use that instead.)

 [Secure SHell](https://en.wikipedia.org/wiki/Secure_Shell) is the standard program for connecting to remote servers.
 It's well worth